JingMatrix/ChromeXt/README.md

 ##  How does it work?

-We hook the `onUpdateUrl` function in [UserScript.kt](app/src/main/java/org/matrix/chromext/hook/UserScript.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme.
+We hook the `onUpdateUrl` function in [UserScript.kt](app/src/main/java/org/matrix/chromext/hook/UserScript.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme (or DevTools Protocol when possible).

 Chromium based browsers,
 [Bromite](https://github.com/bromite/bromite),